 After more than 30 years at Memorial Sloan Kettering, Lisa DeAngelis still gets up at 6 am, goes to the gym if she’s feeling ambitious, and walks to and from work with her husband, Peter Okin, a cardiology specialist at nearby Weill Cornell Medicine.

 Though her morning routine hasn’t changed, her role at MSK has.
 In September 2019, she took on nearly endless responsibilities when she was named MSK’s Physician-in-Chief and Chief Medical Officer.
-She now directs MSK’s entire clinical effort, overseeing the care of more than 24,000 patients admitted each year at 20 facilities spread across New York and New Jersey, including a 500-bed inpatient hospital.
+She now directs MSK’s entire clinical effort, overseeing the care of MSK’s patients at 20 facilities spread across New York and New Jersey, including a 500-bed inpatient hospital.

 Few people know as much about MSK as Dr. DeAngelis.
 During her tenure, she was Chair of the Department of Neurology, co-founded the Brain Tumor Center, conducted clinical research that helped set the standard of care for central nervous system lymphoma, and served as Acting Physician-in-Chief for 12 months before the role was made permanent.
 We followed along with Dr. DeAngelis to learn more about where she sees the institution heading and to get a sense of what it’s like to walk in the shoes of the Physician-in-Chief.